Topazoo/Gear_S3_Wifi_Messaging/README.md

 ```
 python manage.py runserver
 ```
-You can visit the server at http://127.0.0.1:8000/, however it is meant to be a RESTful enpoint rather than a real website.
+You can visit the server at http://127.0.0.1:8000/, however it is meant to be a RESTful endpoint rather than a real website.

 ### Sending a message to/from the server: